SEKOIA-IO/documentation/_shared_content/automate/debug-playbooks.md

 Users can restart any run from a playbook.
 Doing so can help understand issues like stuck playbooks.

-From a list of runs, you can see a “Rerun” action button with a refresh icon.
+From a list of runs, you can see a `Rerun` action button with a refresh icon.
 This button applies to:

 - Successful runs: it restarts all actions in the playbook.
 - Failed runs: it either restarts all the actions in the playbook or only failed and pending actions.